mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Observance**: Victor Lustig not only started boldly (selling the Eiffel Tower to a metal dealer), but when his target started to suspect him, instead of backing down, he even asked for a bribe!
 What he did was simply so brazenly large-scale that it didn't look like a scam.

-**Observance 2**: Pietro Aretino (a young nobody who wanted to be a writer) launched his career with the "David vs Goliath" tactic.
+**Observance 2**: Pietro Aretino (a young nobody who wanted to be a writer) launched his career with the "David vs. Goliath" tactic.
 In his first satirical piece (which we would probably call a "Roast" today), he mocked the cardinals and the Pope himself; and it got him a job from the Pope.

 <br>